Stock rally flags after strong U.S. data, bond yields rise

-NEW YORK (Reuters) - Bond yields rose on Friday after U.S. employment and manufacturing data underscored a strong economy with little wage inflation, while a gloomy outlook from Amazon.com helped drag a gauge of global equity markets lower
+NEW YORK (Reuters) - Bond yields rose and stock markets mostly edged higher on Friday after U.S. employment and manufacturing data underscored a strong economy with little wage inflation, but a gloomy outlook from Amazon.com gave investors pause.

 U.S. job growth surged in January, with employers hiring the most workers in 11 months, the Labor Department said, pointing to underlying strength in the economy despite an uncertain outlook that has left the Federal Reserve wary about more interest rate hikes this year.

-Prices in the U.S. futures markets indicate traders see no rate hikes ahead, though short-term futures show they remain convinced the U.S. central bank’s next move will be a rate cut rather than a hike.
+Prices in the U.S. futures markets indicate traders see no rate hikes ahead.
+Short-term futures in fact show they remain convinced the U.S. central bank’s next move will be a rate cut rather than a hike.

+Stocks on Wall Street pared early session gains to close near break-even while European markets closed a bit higher.

-MSCI’s gauge of stocks across the globe fell 0.09 percent and emerging market stocks lost 0.05 percent.
+MSCI’s gauge of stocks across the globe rose 0.02 percent and emerging market stocks fell 0.03 percent.

 Earlier in Europe, the pan-European STOXX 600 index closed up 0.21 percent.

-Amazon.com fell 5.3 percent after its quarterly sales forecast fell short of Wall Street estimates and overshadowed record sales and profit during the holiday season.
+Amazon.com posted record sales and profit during the holiday season, but its shares fell 5.38 percent after its quarterly sales forecast fell short of Wall Street estimates.

-The results weighed on the Nasdaq, while the S&P consumer discretionary index fell 1.91 percent, the biggest losing sector on the S&P 500 index.
+The e-commerce giant was easily the biggest drag on the Nasdaq and S&P 500, while consumer discretionary stocks fell 1.77 percent, the biggest losing sector on the benchmark index.

 Amazon’s results suggested U.S. consumers may be spending less, a potential sign of a slowing economy, said Cliff Hodge, director of investments at Cornerstone Wealth.